Sarah Nixey

 Sarah Anne Nixey (born 21 December 1973 in Dorset, England) is an English singer-songwriter, best known as the vocalist in Black Box Recorder.
 Her debut solo album, Sing, Memory, was released on 19 February 2007, followed by Brave Tin Soldiers, released on 9 May 2011.
 Her latest album, Night Walks, was released on 5 October 2018.
-Nixey currently lives in London with her husband, music producer Jimmy Hogarth, whom she married in late 2010 and has one son, Reuben (born late 2007) and a daughter, Lola (born late 2012).
-Nixey has a daughter, Ava (born 2001) from her previous marriage with John Moore.
+Nixey currently resides in Dorset with her husband, music producer Jimmy Hogarth, whom she married in late 2010.
+Together, they have one son, Reuben (born in late 2007), and a daughter, Lola (born in late 2012).
+From her previous marriage to John Moore, she has a daughter named Ava, who was born in 2001.

 Biography

-Nixey's mother has said that she knew that her daughter would become a vocalist since she was merely a baby.
+Nixey's mother has stated that she always believed her daughter would become a vocalist, even when she was just a baby.
+By the age of 4, Nixey was already singing pop songs she had learned from listening to the radio for her nursery class.

 Whilst working as a backing vocalist for the folk band Balloon, Nixey was approached by John Moore (who had been the drummer for The Jesus and Mary Chain) and Luke Haines (frontman of The Auteurs), who had formed a duo and were looking for a vocalist.
 The duo convinced Nixey to join them by promising her that she would become famous, and in 1998, Black Box Recorder released their first album, England Made Me to critical acclaim.

 Their second album, The Facts of Life, followed in 2000, and spawned a top 20 single of the same name, which saw the group perform on BBC's Top of the Pops.
 A further single followed, and in 2001, Nixey married John Moore, and they had a daughter together (Nixey and Moore divorced in 2006).
 In 2003, Black Box Recorder released their third album, Passionoia; their first and only album for One Little Indian records, following the demise of Nude Records.